Counting common perpendicular arcs in negative curvature: Counting closed subsets of limit sets

-\dem As mentionned after Corollary \ref{coro:geneOhShaKimintrogene}, we have $\delta>1$, hence the assumption of this corollary on the ranks of parabolic groups is satisfied.
+\dem As mentioned after Corollary \ref{coro:geneOhShaKimintrogene}, we have $\delta>1$, hence the assumption of this corollary on the ranks of parabolic groups is satisfied.
 By Ahlfors's finiteness theorem, the domain of discontinuity $\Omega\Ga$ of $\Ga$ (which is a finitely generated Kleinian group) has only finitely many orbits of connected components (see for instance \cite[Coro.~4.108]{Kapovich01}).
 Since $\Ga$ is geometrically finite, the stabiliser of a component of $\Omega\Ga$ is again geometrically finite (see for instance \cite[Coro.~4.112]{Kapovich01}).

 The components of $\Omega\Ga$ which are stabilised by a finite index subgroup of $\Ga$ do not contribute to the asymptotics.
 The assumptions on $\Ga$ imply that there exists at least one other component of $\Omega\Ga$.
 Otherwise indeed, the stabiliser of every component $\Omega$ of $\Omega\Ga$ has finite index in $\Ga$, and in particular $\partial \Omega=\Lambda\Ga$.
 Up to taking a finite index subgroup, we may assume that $\Ga$ is a function group (that is, leaves invariant a component of $\Omega \Ga$).
-By \cite[Theo.~4.36]{MatTan98}, $\Ga$ is a Klein combination of $B$-groups (that is, preserving a simply connected component of their domain of discontinuity) and elementary groups.
+By \cite[Theo.~4.36]{MatTan98}, $\Ga$ is a Klein combination of $B$-groups (groups preserving a simply connected component of their domain of discontinuity) and elementary groups.
 Since $\Lambda\Ga$ is not totally disconnected and since $\partial \Omega=\Lambda\Ga$ for all components $\Omega$ of $\Omega\Ga$, this implies that $\Ga$ is a $B$-group.
 By the structure theorem of geometrically finite $B$-groups (see \cite[Theo.~8]{Abikoff75}), this implies that $\Ga$ is quasifuchsian, a contradiction.
 The stabilisers of these other components of $\Omega\Ga$ have infinite index in $\Ga$.
 Hence the result follows from Corollary \ref{coro:geneOhShaKimintrogene}, by a finite summation. \cqfd

-For example, Corollary \ref{coro:compdomdiscont} gives an expression for the asymptotic number of the components of the domain of discontinuity with diameter less than $\frac 1T$ as $T\to\infty$ of the crossed Fuchsian group generated by two Fuchsian groups, using the terminology of Chapter VIII \S E.8 of \cite{Maskit88}, as in the figure below, produced using McMullen's program { \tt lim}.
-See for example Maskit's combination theorem in loc.~cit.~for a proof that crossed Fuchsian groups are geometrically finite.
+For example, Corollary \ref{coro:compdomdiscont} gives the asymptotic number of the components of the domain of discontinuity with diameter less than $\frac 1T$ as $T\to\infty$ of the crossed Fuchsian group generated by two Fuchsian groups (see Chapter VIII \S E.8 of \cite{Maskit88}) as in the figure below, produced using McMullen's program { \tt lim}.
+See for example Maskit's combination theorem in op.~cit.~for a proof that crossed Fuchsian groups are geometrically finite.

 We now consider $\HH^n_\CC$, leaving to the reader the extension to the other rank one symmetric spaces.
 We denote by $(w',w)\mapsto w'\cdot w=\sum_{i=1}^{n-1} w'_i\,\overline{w_i}$ the usual Hermitian product on $\CC^{n-1}$, and $|w|=\sqrt{w\cdot w}\,$.
 Let